vmprof/vmprof-python/docs/vmprof.rst

     pip install vmprof

-Since it installs a wheel with libunwind shared objects, you need a recent version of pip.
+PyPi ships wheels with libunwind shared objects (this means you need a recent version of pip).

-Since it depends on some C code for CPython, you need a compiler.
+If you build VMProf from source you need to compile C code:

     sudo apt-get install python-dev